 A great $15 Bottle is the True holy Grail of Wine

 One of the great truths of the wine world.
-Throughout my career finding the next great deal was always a prime directive.
+Throughout my career, finding the next great deal has always been a prime directive.
 That hasn’t changed.
-Nothing gives me greater pleasure than finding that new delicious bottle in the sub-$15 price range.
-Hint: most are from countries with less labor and land costs than the U.S. Italy, Spain, Argentina and Australia a few that come to mind.
+Nothing gives me greater pleasure than finding that new delicious bottle in the $15 price range.
+Hint: most are from countries with less labor and land costs than the U.S. as in Italy, Spain, Argentina, and Australia.

 Nature Always Bats Last

-This in reference to my ten hour travel day yesterday getting from LA to Albuquerque in order to teach an MS Intro Course in Santa Fe--something that usually takes about two hours.
-High winds in the Albuquerque area created havoc on the air grid, shutting the airport down completely for several hours and making for delightful side trips to Salt Lake City and Lubbock.
-It made me stop and think that no matter how much we think we’re in control or the level of our technology and skills, nature always bats last.
+This in reference to my ten hour travel day yesterday, getting from LA to Albuquerque in order to teach an MS Intro Course in Santa Fe.
+It usually takes about two hours.
+High winds in the Albuquerque area created havoc on the air travel grid, shutting the airport down completely for several hours and making for delightful side trips to Salt Lake City and Lubbock.
+It made me stop and think that no matter how much we think we’re in control, or the level of our technology and skills, nature always bats last.